ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-5. Run a job that uses the `demo` job definition.
+5. Run a job that uses the configuration of the `demo` job.

     ```
-    ibmcloud ce job run -n demo1 --jd demo
+    ibmcloud ce jobrun submit --name demo1 --job demo
     ```
     {: pre}

-6. Display the job logs of the `demo1` job.
-Notice in the output the `username` and `password` keys of the full secret `mydatabasesec` are displayed.
+6. Display the logs of a running instance of the `demo1` jobrun.
+You can use the `jobrun get --name demo1` command to display details of this jobrun including the instances of the jobrun.
+In this example, display the logs of the running instance of `demo1-0-0` where `demo1` is the jobrun name, `0` is the arrayindex and `0` is the retryindex.
+Notice in the log output that the `username` and `password` keys of the full secret `mydatabasesec` are displayed.
 Secret values are added to the environment decoded.

     ```
-    ibmcloud ce job logs -n demo1
+    ibmcloud ce jobrun logs --instance demo1-0-0
     ```
     {: pre}

     **Example output**

     ```
-    Command 'job logs' performed successfully.
+    Logging job run instance 'demo1-0-0'...
     ...

     username=reader